Rishabh26Shah/MusicBERT-Genre-Classification/README.md

 While MusicBERT has shown strong performance on various symbolic music understanding tasks, in this implementation the fine-tuned genre classification model achieved performance **slightly below** the reported baseline.

-Specifically, the validation F1 score was **~0.01 lower** than the baseline in the original MusicBERT paper.
+Specifically, the validation F1 score was lower than the baseline in the original MusicBERT paper.
 This may be due to several factors, including differences in preprocessing, smaller training budget, lack of full hyperparameter tuning, or resource constraints during fine-tuning.

 Despite this, the model still demonstrated consistent learning behavior and was able to capture genre-relevant information from symbolic sequences.
 Further tuning or longer training could likely help close this small performance gap.